Policy Respecting the Importation and Transportation of Goods

 - Goods that are transported in large quantities without packaging or packing.
 This may include a carrier ship's hold, railcar, tanker, or trailer, etc.

 - A term used to describe a collection of goods or a shipment.
 It consists of a grouping of related goods.
-The cargo is detailed on the waybill, the manifest and/or a cargo control document.
+The cargo is detailed on a bill of lading, waybill, the manifest and/or a cargo control document.

 - A re-usable and identifiable container especially designed to facilitate the carriage of goods by one or more modes of transportation but does not include either a vehicle or conventional packing.

-- A manifest or other control document that acts as the record of a shipment entering or exiting Canada, e.g. air waybill, A8A(B), In Bond - Cargo Control Document.
+- A manifest or other control document that acts as the record of a shipment entering, exiting or moving within Canada, e.g. air waybill, A8A(B), In Bond - Cargo Control Document.

 - Goods that are or will be imported for sale or for any commercial, industrial, occupational, institutional or other similar use.